k21971/EvilHack/doc/evilhack-changelog.md

 - Reimplement impossible check for placing branch portal
 - Fix: allow huge or larger monsters that are affected by a 'powerful strike' to display the proper 'doesn't budge' feedback
+- Fix: prevent worm tail segment shrink when a long worm is incapacitated